prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 In this case the 1st assert will warn about zone C not being scraped.

-This second case - a zone not being scraped - should lead to an error in the operator, causing the change to not be rolled out, as data would be lost.
+This second case - a zone not being scraped - should lead to an error during reconciliation, causing the change to not be rolled out, as data would be lost.
-The first case - double scraping - should at minimum cause a warning.
+While the first case - double scraping - is not as severe, it should cause an error during reconciliation, too, as this would be otherwise hard to spot.
+It's also to be mentioned that replicas are to be used to achieve redundant scraping.

 ## Topology field discovery